01-edu/public/subjects/devops/cloudPress/audit/README.md

 ##### Check the Repo content.

-###### Are all files related to the CloudPress project, including Terraform configuration files, Ansible playbooks, and any additional scripts, included in the repository?
+###### Are all files related to the CloudPress project, including Terraform configuration files, Ansible playbooks, and any additional scripts, included in the repository for example (Helper Scripts, Configuration Scripts, Utility Scripts, Deployment Control Scripts)?

 #### AWS Infrastructure Setup with Terraform